Achim Medovich: Establishment of the Serbian Medical Association

-The great discoveries in the field of medicine made it necessary for doctors to find ways to regularly follow the daily innovations in this scientific field.
+The discoveries in the field of medicine made it necessary for doctors to find ways to regularly follow the innovations in this scientific field.
 One of the ways was the establishment of medical societies, where they could exchange experiences, prepare or listen to lectures, excerpts from foreign literature...

 Serbian doctors realized very early on the importance of funding such a society, as well as founding such a magazine.
 Since Medović gained a great reputation in our medical circles, he was also interested in social medical work, he advocated the establishment of the Serbian Medical Association.
 Jovan Valenta and Aćim Medović tried to establish the SLD in 1868, but without success.
 At the beginning of 1872, Vladan Đorđević worked on the founding of the Serbian Medical Association, and his idea was accepted by several doctors from Belgrade which gave birth to Doctor's Tower.
 The first meeting of the founding assembly was attended by 15 Belgrade doctors: Aćim Medović, Sava Petrović, Jovan Valenta, Djordje Klinkovski, Bernhard Brill, Josef Holec, Josif Pančić, Jovan Mašin, Petar Ostojić, Panajot Papakostopoulos, Marko Polak, Mladen Janković, Julius Lenk, Ilija Janimir and Vladan Đorđević.
 The Serbian Medical Association was founded on 22 April 1872, and its professional journal Serbian Archives for All Medicine.
 Aćim Medović was unanimously elected the first interim president, and at the first regular annual meeting, he was confirmed as the president of the Serbian Medical Association.
 After the founding of the society, he advocated its improvement, the drafting of the first rules, and the founding of the library of the Serbian Medical Society, to which he donated his 300 books.